Dallas Industrial Plant & Refinery Accident Attorney

 While all employees face some degree of risk on the job, industrial plant and refinery workers are among the most susceptible to work-related injuries and fatalities.
 Throughout Texas and the United States, thousands of industrial workers are severely injured and killed every year.
 While many plants and refineries do everything possible to protect their workers, others fail to enforce proper safety standards.

 At Lyons & Simmons, LLP, we believe that no one should face the threat of bodily injury or death at work.
-Our industrial plant and refinery accident attorneys are dedicated to fighting for the rights of injured individuals and the families of those wrongfully killed in devastating accidents throughout Texas.
+Our industrial plant and refinery accident lawyers are dedicated to fighting for the rights of injured individuals and the families of those wrongfully killed in devastating accidents throughout Texas.
 Our firm has earned a national reputation for our commitment to our clients, as well as our impressive track record of success.
-If you or someone you love was involved in an on-the-job accident at an industrial plant or refinery anywhere in Texas, reach out to our team today to learn how we can help.
+If you or someone you love was involved in an on-the-job accident at an industrial plant or refinery anywhere in Texas, reach out to our team today to learn how a refinery accident lawyer can help.

 What Are the Most Common Industrial Plant & Refinery Accidents?